Peanut Sustainability

 Overview

-The peanut industry is an important component of the agricultural economy in the United States.
-As consumers and manufacturers grow increasingly interested in supply chain sustainability, multiple groups have worked to define the metrics associated with peanut production that are classified as sustainable.
+The peanut industry is an important component of the U.S. agricultural economy.
+As consumers and manufacturers grow increasingly interested in supply chain sustainability, multiple groups have worked to define metrics for peanut production that qualify as sustainable.

 A steering committee of farmers, scientists, and researchers have joined together to expand this effort and conduct a pilot project through a USDA Natural Resources Conservation Service (NRCS) Regional Conservation Partnership Program project administered by the Flint River Soil and Water Conservation District.

-The primary goal of this pilot project is to build a comprehensive dataset showcasing the sustainable nature of peanut production throughout all peanut-producing regions.
-An additional goal of this program is to develop an educational program for growers to evaluate their farming practices in comparison with the overall dataset in order to improve their environmental and economic sustainability.
+The primary goal of this pilot project is to build a comprehensive dataset that showcases the sustainability of peanut production across all peanut-producing regions.
+An additional goal of this program is to develop educational resources for growers to evaluate their farming practices against the overall dataset to improve their environmental and economic sustainability.

 Peanut producers: download the sustainability questionnaire in the links below ↓